PowerFeather/powerfeather-docs/docs/hardware/esp32s3.md

 :::note V2 Status
 V2 details on this page are preliminary and may change as validation and documentation are finalized.
+V1 and V2 are very similar overall, so only sections with meaningful differences are split by version.
 :::

 ## Features & Specifications